A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update the Conditional Cart Messages for WooCommerce plugin to a version newer than 1.2.10 once the vendor publishes a fix
+• Update Conditional Cart Messages for WooCommerce to a version later than 1.2.10 as soon as the vendor publishes a fix.

-• Force a password reset and re-authentication for all WordPress administrator accounts
+• Force a password reset and invalidate active sessions for all WordPress administrator accounts on affected sites.

 Patch Information